rectorphp/rector/docs/HowItWorks.md

 ### 2.1 Prepare Phase

-- File is parsed by [`nikic/php-parser`](https://github.com/nikic/PHP-Parser), 4.0-dev (this is important, because this version support writing modified tree back to file)
+- File is parsed by [`nikic/php-parser`](https://github.com/nikic/PHP-Parser), 4.0 that supports writing modified tree back to a file
 - Then nodes (array of objects by parser) are traversed by `StandaloneTraverseNodeTraverser` to prepare it's metadata, e.g. class name, method node the node is in, namespace name etc. added by `$node->setAttribute(Attribute::CLASS_NODE, 'value')`.

 ### 2.2 Rectify Phase

 - When all nodes are ready, applicies iterates all active Rector
-- Each nodes is passed to `$rector->isCandidate($node)` method to see, if this Rector should do some work on it, e.g. is this class name called `OldClassName`?
+- Each nodes is compared to `$rector->getNodeTypes()` method to see, if this Rector should do some work on it, e.g. is this class name called `OldClassName`?
 - If it doesn't match, it goes to next node.
 - If it matches, the `$rector->reconstruct($node)` method is called
 - Active Rector changes all what he should and returns changed node